Zaytt/freecodecamp-projects/README.md

 - [Choropleth Map](https://codepen.io/KanjCoder/full/MzvbaP/): A map showing the percentage of highly educated people in the US by county.

 - [Treemap Diagram](https://codepen.io/KanjCoder/full/GwQxPm/): A diagram showing the top 100 projects on Kickstarter divided by category

+### APIs & Microservices Projects

+- [Timestamp Microservice](https://zaytt-timestamp-microservice.glitch.me/): A small application to get the date in both unix & utc formats using node.js.

+- [Header Parse Microservice](https://zaytt-header-parser.glitch.me/): A program showing the user information contained in a request

+- [URL Shortener Microservice](https://zaytt-url-shortener.glitch.me/): An application to shorten URLs.
+Built with node.js and MongoDB.

+- [Exercise Tracker](https://zaytt-exercise-tracker-api.glitch.me/): An API that allows to create users and log their exercise activity.
+Built using Node.js and MongoDB.

+- [File Metadata MIcroservice](https://zaytt-file-metadata.glitch.me/): A file uploading application that retunrs a JSON with the info of the uploaded file.
+Built using Nose.js & Multer.